surreal-interactive/SDK/README.md

 Surreal Touch, developed by [Surreal Interactive](https://surreal-interactive.com), is a VR gaming controller specifically designed for the Apple Vision Pro.
 This product aims to bridge the gap between the most immersive hardware and the vibrant VR game ecosystem.

-We are dedicated to providing seamless support for developers, enabling them to port their exceptional VR games to this new platform effortlessly.
+We are dedicated to provide seamless support for developers, enabling them to port their exceptional VR games to this new platform effortlessly.
 With Surreal Touch, you can bring the most engaging and interactive VR experiences to life on the Apple Vision Pro.

 # Get Started
 In this tutorial, we will introduce how to port an Oculus project to a visionOS application powered by Surreal Touch.